shanevcantwell/goan/docs/DEVELOPERS_GUIDE.md

 *   **Saving a Recipe**:
     1. When the user clicks "Download Image", an event handler in `ui/workspace.py` is triggered.
-    2. This handler gathers all relevant parameters from the UI controls into a dictionary.
+    2. The `prepare_image_for_download` function gathers all relevant parameters from the UI controls into a dictionary.
-    3. The dictionary is serialized into a JSON string.
+    3. The dictionary is serialized into a JSON string and saved into the PNG's metadata using the `Pillow` library.
-    4. Using the `Pillow` library, the original input image is opened, and the JSON string is saved into the PNG's metadata, typically in a `tEXt` chunk with a unique key like `goan_params`.

 *   **Loading a Recipe**:
-    1. The main image input component is wired with an `.upload()` event handler in `ui/switchboard_workspace.py`.
+    1. The main image input component is wired with an `.upload()` event handler in `ui/switchboard_image.py`.
-    2. When a user drops a PNG file, the handler function (in `ui/workspace.py`) is executed.
+    2. When a user drops a PNG file, the `handle_image_upload` function (in `ui/event_handlers.py`) is executed.
-    3. It uses `Pillow` to open the image and inspects its `.info` attribute for the `goan_params` key.
+    3. It uses `Pillow` to open the image and inspects its metadata for the `goan_params` key.
-    4. If the key is found, the JSON string is parsed back into a parameter dictionary.
-    5. A confirmation modal is shown to the user.
+    4. If found, the parameters are extracted, and a confirmation modal is shown to the user.
-    6. If the user agrees, the handler function returns a large tuple of `gr.update()` objects, one for each UI control, populating the entire interface with the settings from the file.
+    5. If the user agrees, the `handle_confirm_metadata` function is called, which returns a dictionary of `gr.update()` objects to populate the UI.

 ---